shendurelab/MPRAflow/docs/association.rst

   --name                        Name of the association.
 Files will be named after this.

 **Optional:**
-  --fastq-insertPE              Full path to library association fastq for read2 if the library is paired end (must be surrounded with quotes)
+  --fastq-insertPE.
+Full path to library association fastq for read2 if the library is paired end (must be surrounded with quotes)
   --min-cov                     minimum coverage of bc to count it (default 3) --min-frac                    minimum fraction of bc map to single insert (default 0.5) --mapq                        map quality (default 30)